sebthoms/cli-bujo/README.md

 # CLI Bujo
-An open source and frictionless command-line Bullet Journal.__
+An open source and frictionless command-line Bullet Journal.<br/>
 Inspired by the original BuJo method, but expanded to achieve even more flexibilty.

 ## Features